Skip to content

 HTML and Markdown Parsing - Script and style tag removal for clean content - HTML tag stripping with whitespace normalization - Markdown files processed as plain text - File size and encoding detection - Preserves content structure and readability

-Plain Text Handling - UTF-8 encoding with fallback to ISO-8859-1 - File size and encoding metadata - Direct content preservation without modification - Supports .txt, .md, .markdown extensions
+Plain Text Handling - UTF-8 encoding with automatic fallback to ISO-8859-1 - Robust encoding detection and conversion - File size and encoding metadata - Direct content preservation without modification - Supports .txt, .md, .markdown extensions

 Image Documents